survivejs/webpack-book/manuscript/styling/01_loading.md

 ## Setting Up the Initial CSS

-We are missing one bit: the actual CSS itself:
+You are missing the CSS still:

 **app/main.css**